 To start a free video conference in the OnSIP app, click on the arrow to the right of the blue Start New Call button.
 Select Start Video Conference.

 In the text box, enter a name for the conference and click Start Conference to launch it.
-You should now see your video feed in the bottom left-hand corner, similar to a regular two-way video chat.

 Now that you have created a conference "room," there are two ways to invite others to join.
 If the other participants have OnSIP app accounts, they can go directly to the arrow to the right of the blue Start New Call button, select Start Video Conference, and type in the exact name of your conference to join.